NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 All we did was cloning the code from [GitLab](https://gitlab.com/), copying over the sample configuration file as a template and assigning the right permissions for both the script and configuration file.
 I prefer to make this files <code>root</code> accessible only so no one else can read our configuration or modify it or even triggering the backup process.

 You should avoid running the backup script in this step.
-As I mentioned this is just a sample file to get you up and running.
-You should only run it after the final configuration since it pickups possible dependencies from the configuration file and it may baffles you with the wrong dependencies errors.
+As I mentioned you copied a sample file to get you up and running.
+So, you should only run it after the final configurations are done, since it pickups possible dependencies from the configuration file and it may baffles you with the wrong dependencies errors.
 So, for now open-up the configuration file in your favorite editor and take a look.

 <br />